-1-2116 ADDITIONAL FEES
+1-2116 ORIGINATION AND ADDITIONAL OTHER FEES

-Each applicant who receives an issuance of Industrial Revenue Bonds shall pay all fees associated with the issuance of the Industrial Revenue Bonds.
+At the time the IRBs are issued, Each the applicant who receives an issuance of Industrial Revenue Bonds shall pay all fees associated with the issuance of the Industrial Revenue Bonds.
+IRBs, including the City's origination fee.